Mileage Compensation Calculator

 Mileage compensation calculation methods can generally be as follows:

-• Current Fuel Consumption and Expenses Method: In this method, the employer or company takes into account the actual fuel consumption and other expenses incurred during the employee’s travels in the employee’s vehicle.
-The employee submits fuel receipts or other expense documents to the employer at the end of the trip and these expenses are reimbursed.
+- Current Fuel Consumption and Expenses Method: The employer takes into account the actual fuel consumption and other expenses incurred during the employee’s travels.

-• Corporate Standard Rate Method: The company or employer sets a mileage reimbursement rate that is commonly used in the industry.
-This rate is usually a unit rate paid for each kilometer driven by the employee and is based on the company’s standard policies.
+- Corporate Standard Rate Method: The company sets a mileage reimbursement rate that is commonly used in the industry.

 Which of these methods is used usually depends on the employer’s or company’s policies, budget and business requirements.